AzizDialloG/Pan-Project-2020/README.md

 Everything in one place (no need to rely upon or manage another file hosting service) Freedom to rename/relocate module files (not path-based and won't break your/other's notebook code)

-# Load the Pandas libraries with alias 'pd'
-import pandas as pd
-# Load the Pandas libraries with alias 'pd'
-import pandas as pd
-# Read data from file 'filename.csv'
-# (in the same directory that your python process is based)
-# Control delimiters, rows, column names with read_csv (see later)
-data = pd.read_csv("filename.csv")
-# Preview the first 5 lines of the loaded data
-data.head(
-# Preview the first 5 lines of the loaded data
-data.head()

 #### Python | Pandas Series.describe()
 The describe() function is used to generate descriptive statistics that summarize the central tendency, dispersion and shape of a dataset’s distribution, excluding NaN value [7]

 #### What Is a Histogram?
 A histogram is a graphical representation that organizes a group of data points into user-specified ranges.
 It is similar in appearance to a bar graph.
 The histogram condenses a data series into an easily interpreted visual by taking many data points and grouping them into logical ranges or bins.
 [8]
 Creating Histograms using Pandas

 #### SCATTER PLOT
 Scatter Plots (also called scatter diagrams) are used to investigate the possible relationship between two variables that both relate to the same "event."
 A straight line of best fit (using the least squares method) is often included.
 [9]